opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 ## Handling Conflicts

 When working in a collaborative environment with multiple users accessing the same project, two users might modify the same feature during fieldwork.
-In your project settings page, choose whether QFieldCloud applies the **"last wins"** policy or flags conflicts for project managers to resolve manually.
+In your project settings page, choose whether QFieldCloud applies the **last wins** policy or flags conflicts for project managers to resolve manually.

 !![](../../assets/images/qfc-advanced-settings-overwrite-conflicts.png)